Want to connect with more readers? These strategies will make your writing more powerful.

 When you hear your written work read out loud, you notice errors you glossed over when reading it silently.
 You catch places where the writing is unclear or overly wordy.

-9. Use Tools Available to You
+9. Use Effective Writing Tools

 The Internet gives several tools to writers to help make a piece of writing stronger.
 The Hemingway App is one of these.
 Plugging your piece of writing into the Hemingway App shows you passive voice errors, wordy sentences and overall readability.